OpenDSA/OpenDSA/RST/source/Glossary.rst

       root, then recursively visits the left child, then recursively visits the right child.

+   primary index
+   primary key index
+      Relates each primary key value with a pointer to the actual record on disk.

+   primary key
+      A unique identifier for a record.

    primitive element
       In set notation, this is a single element that is a member of the base type for the set.
 This is as opposed to an element of